 Richard Western demonstrate they understand their customers’ problems when it comes to harvesting and speak through their copy with a clear, straightforward tone of voice, which is consistent throughout their website.

 It’s essential when creating content to always keep the user in mind, throughout the entire customer journey.
 This starts with what keywords visitors will be searching for, to answering their questions and solving a problem.
 Getting the balance of using sufficient detail to educate users, while not boring them is fundamental.

 A customer can interact with your brand 20 times before they actually purchase anything.
 That can be through social media, website copy, marketing, reviews etc and each one leaves an impression.

 Good copy should provide value to visitors, for example, people read blog posts to get information, help or answers.
 Using blog posts to address the pain areas or questions that your audience want to know is a great use of copy.

-This example from Candymail shows how a blog post was written on the subject of a question that many customers were asking.
-Not only does the blog answer the question, but it also resulted in the No. 1 spot on Google for the search term “How hot are Flamin’ Hot Cheetos?”
+This example from Acteon shows how a blog post was written on the subject of a question that many of their customers were asking.

 Using keywords for SEO